ANDREWOLAITANTOLUTAIWO/DataWarehouse/README.md

 ---

 ## License
-This project is licenced under the [MIT License] (https://github.com/ANDREWOLAITANTOLUTAIWO/DataWarehouse/blob/main/LICENSE).
+This project is licenced under the [MIT License](https://github.com/ANDREWOLAITANTOLUTAIWO/DataWarehouse/blob/main/LICENSE).
 You are free to use, modify and share this project with proper attribution.

 ## About Me